Private equity firm

 A private equity firm or private equity company (often described as a financial sponsor) is an investment management company that provides financial backing and makes investments in the private equity of a startup or of an existing operating company with the end goal to make a profit on its investments.
 The target companies are generally privately owned (not publicly listed), but on rare occasions a private equity firm may purchase the majority of a publicly listed company and delist the firm after the purchase.

-To complete its investments, a private equity firm will raise funds from large institutional investors, family offices and others pools of capital (e.g. other private-equity funds) which supply the equity.
+To complete its investments, a private equity firm will raise funds from large institutional investors, family offices and other pools of capital (e.g. other private equity funds) which supply the equity.
 The money raised, often pooled into a fund, will be invested in accordance with one or more specific investment strategies including leveraged buyout, venture capital, and growth capital.
 Although the industry has developed and matured substantially since it was invented, there has been criticism of private equity firms because they have pocketed huge and controversial profits while stalking ever larger acquisition targets.

 History

 The history of private equity firms has occurred through a series of boom-and-bust cycles since the middle of the 20th century with significant growth since the 1980s.
+Private equity firms provided large early investments in several successful start-up companies such as Microsoft, Dell, and Genentech.
 Within the broader private equity industry two distinct sub-industries, leveraged buyouts and venture capital, grew along parallel tracks.

 In its early years through to roughly the year 2000, the private equity and venture capital asset firms were primarily active in the United States.
 With the second private equity boom in the mid-1990s and liberalization of regulation for institutional investors in Europe, a mature European private equity market emerged.

+In 1999, British Prime Minister Tony Blair called for more British pension funds to be invested in private equity, leading to an increase in British pension investment in private equity over the next eight years.